 1. Workflow Examples

-In this section we’ve provided four examples of support workflows based on common goals many support teams have.
-Keep in mind you can mix and match elements of each workflow to create the one that best suits your support team’s needs.
+In this section we’ve provided four examples of support workflows based on common goals that many support teams have.
+Keep in mind you can mix and match elements of these workflow examples to create the one that best suits your support team’s needs.